wso2/docs-is/en/docs/guides/identity-lifecycles/configure-active-directory-user-stores-for-scim-2.0-based-inbound-provisioning.md

 - [Using the management console]({{base_path}}/deploy/configure-secondary-user-stores/#configure-using-the-management-console)

-    For this usecase you can select any one of the following **Userstore Manager Class** from the list:
+    For this use case, you can select any one of the following **Userstore Manager Class** from the list:

     - `org.wso2.carbon.user.core.ldap.ActiveDirectoryUserStoreManager` <sup><b>RECOMMENDED</b></sup>
     - `org.wso2.carbon.user.core.ldap.UniqueIDActiveDirectoryUserStoreManager`